cammarasana123/PrimePowerFree-Fibonacci/README.md

 # Lean 4 Formalisations for Prime-Power-Free Fibonacci Sequences

-This repository contains Lean 4 proofs and formalisations of Prime-Power-Free Fibonacci Sequences related to the works of **Nicol** and **Vsemirnov**.
+This repository contains Lean 4 formalisations of Prime-Power-Free Fibonacci Sequences related to the works of **Nicol** and **Vsemirnov**.

 ## Prerequisites